MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/create-dataset-log-analytics.md

 ms.custom:
 LocalizationGroup: Visualizations
 ---
-# Create a Power BI dataset directly from Log Analytics
+# Create a Power BI dataset directly from Log Analytics (preview)

 You can quickly create a Power BI dataset directly from a Log Analytics query.
 The dataset will be full-fledged Power BI dataset that you can use to create reports, analyze in Excel, and more.